AR097/Practice-Flutter/README.md

-# Mini-projetos-Flutter
+# Mini-projects-Flutter
-Mini-projects relase for studying  Flutter.
+Mini-projects create for studying  Flutter.

 ---Important---
 Projects create for studies, The code may be buggy.